This article originally appeared on VICE Greece

 "Pack your bags and get out of this country while you're young," Spiros, who is on a state pension, told me.
 "And as if not having any money wasn't enough, we are also being internationally ridiculed," he continued, motioning towards the crowd of foreign reporters surrounding us.

-The queues outside each branch were several meters long.
+The queues outside each branch were several metres long.
 Those whose last name starts with letters between A and K will be paid today.
-Thursday is for those between K and M and Friday will be M through Z.
+Thursday is for those between K and M and Friday will be M till Z.

 "We deserve to be treated like this," said another old gentleman at the end of the queue.
 "We're the ones who allowed Merkel to tell us what to do."